 A UTM parameter is a snippet of code added to the end of a URL to track the performance of campaigns and content.
 You can use five variants of URL parameters: source, medium, campaign name, term, and content type.
 The dimensions you decide to track appear in your analytics reports and give you more insight into your marketing performance.

-Optimizely Data Platform (ODP) sets those parameters by default when used to create and send campaign content, which can create conflicts if you are using ODP and SendGrid to send campaigns independent of one another.
+Optimizely Data Platform (ODP) sets those parameters by default when creating and sending campaign content, which can create conflicts if you are using ODP and SendGrid to send campaigns independent of one another.
 You can attach UTM parameters when emailing directly through SendGrid.

 Enable the override

-If you are observing unexpected or duplicate UTM parameters in your ODP content, check that the default UTM override is active.
+If you see unexpected or duplicate UTM parameters in your ODP content, check that the default UTM override is active.

-- Locate and select the campaign that includes your email(s).
+- Select the campaign that includes your emails.

-- Select the Edit icon on the email touchpoint you wish to override.
+- Select the Edit icon on the email touchpoint to override.